What you should know about NOC

 A network operations center, better known as NOC (pronounced “knock”) is a centralized location where IT Technical Experts can provide 24-hour supervision to help monitor IT services, databases, firewalls, networks and external services that the company supports.
 Technically, NOC can be compared to a company’s central nervous system.
 Security-wise, NOC is the first line of defense countering any disruption a company’s telecommunication networks may face.
 The benefits are numerous, enabling lots of companies and enterprises to run smooth communications internally and externally.
 So what does NOC have in store for companies and how to leverage it?

 What to expect

 NOC provides a comprehensive set of services dedicated to business needs.
-It is designed to tackle:
+The Network Operations Center architecture enables it to tackle: